-The Student Code of Conduct applies to behaviors that take place on the campus, at Northcentral Technical College-sponsored events and may also apply off-campus when the Director of Student Development or designee determines that the off-campus conduct affects a substantial Northcentral Technical College interest.
-A substantial Northcentral Technical College interest is defined to include:
+The Code of Student Conduct applies to behaviors that take place on the campus, at Northcentral Technical College-sponsored events and may also apply off-campus when the Director of Student Development or designee determines that the off-campus conduct affects a substantial Northcentral Technical College interest.1 A substantial Northcentral Technical College interest is defined to include:

 - Any situation where it appears that the student’s conduct may present a danger or threat to the health or safety of him/herself or others; and/or

 - Any situation that significantly impinges upon the rights, property or achievements of self or others or significantly breaches the peace and/or causes social disorder; and/or

 - Any situation that is detrimental to the educational mission and/or interests of the Northcentral Technical College;

 The Code of Student Conduct may be applied to behavior conducted online, via email or other electronic medium.
 Students should also be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
 These postings can subject a student to allegations of conduct violations if evidence of policy violations is posted online.
 Northcentral Technical College does not regularly search for this information but may take action if and when such information is brought to the attention of Northcentral Technical College officials.
 However, most online speech by students not involving College/College networks or technology will be protected as free expression and not subject to this Code, with two notable exceptions:

 - A true threat, defined as “a threat a reasonable person would interpret as a serious expression of intent to inflict bodily harm upon specific individuals”;

 - Speech posted online about the Northcentral Technical College or its community members that causes a significant on-campus disruption.